-Since 1982, the Agency has supported almost 100,000 young people.
+Since 1982, the Agency has supported more than 95,000 young people.

 The Agency is incorporated without share capital under the Corporations Act (Ontario), is a charitable organization registered under the Income Tax Act (Canada) and, as such, is exempt from income taxes and able to issue donation receipts for income tax purposes.